jessiew1/mobilephenomics/docs/infrastructure/projectinfov.md

 The components are as follows:

-1. An Amazon EC2 instance
+1. A running server provided by PMACS
-2. The AWARE Framework PHP app (running on the instance)
+2. The AWARE Framework PHP app (running on the server)
 3. Your cluster for data analysis with RAPIDS

 Here's a schematic of the project's technical infrastructure; click and hover over elements to learn more!